ManveetKaur0007/Web-Design/README.md

-This branch has all the HTML and CSS code I have done for my dimploma course.
+This branch has all the HTML and CSS code I have done for my diploma course.